Chapter 11 : Throw 'em in the Thames.

-I shrugged, “It’s fine, I’m back now.”
-I finished my coffee in a long gulp, grimacing at the bitterness, “And now I’m going to go take a very long, very hot shower, and ready myself for work.
+I shrugged.
+“It’s fine, I’m back now.”
+I finished my coffee in a long gulp, melting at the energizing bitterness.
+“And now I’m going to go take a very long, very hot shower, and ready myself for work.
 I may also ingest one or two headache killing potions.”
-I smiled at my two friends, and placed a hand on my throbbing head, “Actually, make that three.”
+I smiled at my two friends, and placed a hand on my throbbing head.
+“Actually make that three.”

-Today I had a six hour shift at the Leaky Cauldron, a two hour break, and then I was off to babysit Sophie and Remus for the night.
+Today I had a six hour shift at the Leaky Cauldron, a two hour break, and then I was off to babysit the Malfoy girls for the night.
 I was not fit for either of those jobs right now, but I couldn’t afford to get fired.
 No matter how much Lucy assured me we were financially stable.

 Maybe I should just join the circus.